 This course is taught with a maximum of a 3 to 1 ratio.

-Our courses begin each Tuesday and Saturday, from mid-March to mid-November.
+Our courses are available 7 days a week, from mid-March to mid-November.

 No reading is required for our Advanced Climbing Course, but in order to get the most out of this class, check out: